pathakshashank17/Rebot/README.md

 ### Viewing reminders
 - Send `view` to view all your upcoming reminders.
 - Returns a message to first set up some reminders if not done so.

+### Warning
+Just like me, this bot is lazy 🦥 and needs to sleep 😴 0000 to 0600 (IST) everyday (due to Heroku's policies).
+So try **NOT** to set any reminders for the above timings.
+Also Twilio's WhatsApp API is in beta which may cause issues or even stop working all together.

 <p align="center">All contributions and issues are welcome 🤗.</p>